guettli/scrum/README.md

 * Agile Framework
 * Agile Thinking

+Sounds good?

-You do prefer it strategic?
+Or do you prefer it strategic?
 OK, here you go:

 * Strategic Transformation
 * Strategic Management